fowlay/gerke-decoder/README.md

 other use of Maven on the same host.
 For licensing info, read here:
 <http://maven.apache.org/#>

+NOTE: It is recommended that the working directory is on a path that doesn't have embedded spaces.
+Likewise the Java installation should be on a space-free path.
+This may be a problem when using Oracle JDK on Windows, which typically is installed under C:\Program Files\ - when using Cygwin this can be overcome by setting up a symlink to the C:\Program Files\Java\ directory.

 Building an executable jar (optional) can be done with

     make gerke-decoder.jar

+Running a quick test can be done with

+    make test

 Removing downloaded and built objects can be done with